 Each year in New York State (NYS), Over 5,100 children ages 10 to 14 years are treated at a hospital because of a bicycle-related injury; 300 of them are injured severely enough to require hospitalization.

-The good news is that you, as a parent or caregiver, can play a major role in preventing bicycle-related injuries.
+The good news is that you, as a parent or caregiver or bike rider, can play a major role in preventing bicycle-related injuries.

 ~ New York State Department of Health